 Meet your managers

-Russell Shtern, CFA (industry since 1998), Robert Wang (industry since 1982) and Michael LaBella, CFA (industry since 2005) have been associated with the Fund since 2015, have leadership responsibility for the day-to-day management of the Fund and each is responsible for the strategic oversight of the Fund's investments.
+Russell Shtern, CFA (industry since 1998), Michael LaBella, CFA (industry since 2005) and Michael Ripper, CFA, UK (industry since 1988) have been associated with the Fund since 2015, have leadership responsibility for the day-to-day management of the Fund and each is responsible for the strategic oversight of the Fund's investments.

 The managers are responsible for the strategic oversight of the fund's investments.
 Their focus is on portfolio structure, and they are primarily responsible for ensuring that the fund complies with its investment objective, guidelines and restrictions and current investment strategies.

 Head of Global Equity Strategy